 If you’re still waiting to have enough clothes for a load of laundry, or simply do not feel like waiting for water to boil, Noble suggests soaking your face masks for five minutes in a solution of one teaspoon of bleach for every quart of hot water.
 Temperature doesn’t really matter—the bleach is doing the sanitation work—but it’s an extra layer of security.

 [Related: How to make a face mask without a sewing machine]

 You’ll need to be careful, though—using a higher concentration of bleach or leaving any of the corrosive chemical on the fabric after soaking could damage your mask.
 Also, since your face mask will be directly over your nose and mouth, you’ll want it to be clear of bleach when you put it on.
 Inhaling any residual fumes from it could damage your airways or worsen any respiratory condition.

-COVID-19 particles have a limited life span depending on the surface they end up on, and even though we have an idea of how long the virus can live on certain materials, there’s still uncertainty when it comes to porous surfaces.
-Some reports show the virus degrades after two days on cloth or cardboard, but others have found traces of it on those materials after six or seven days.
+COVID-19 particles have a limited life span depending on the surface they end up on, and even though we know how long the virus can live on certain materials, evidence points to time ranges, not absolute numbers, which makes it variable.

-If you were to use time as your sole method of face mask sanitization, you would have to assume COVID-19 particles will be active for at least one week—the worst-case scenario.
-You’d have to leave your face masks in a secure place (like your basement) for at least seven days before thinking of reusing them.
+If you were to use time as your sole method of face mask sanitization, you would have to assume COVID-19 particles will be active for at least three to four days—the worst-case scenario.
+You’d have to leave your face masks in a secure place (like your basement) for that amount of time before thinking of reusing them.
 But even though the virus might waste away, bacteria and other microbes might fester.

 That’s why, according to Noble, a good sanitizing combo would be to boil, wash, or bleach your face masks, then let them sit for a week.